Here is my collection of what I would consider to be “lame” math games. Here are some of the telltale characteristics of a lame math game:

 - Operation Math (#1)

-I don’t even know how to categorize this story, but this has got to be the worst offense of “punishing students with math” ever.
-The intent is to reward students for doing math, but in reality, the math becomes a punishment taking the student away from playing time.
+With lame games, the intent is to reward students for doing math, but in reality, the math becomes a punishment taking the student away from game-playing time.